simonaharman/simonaharman.github.io/contact.md

 Create an account, then send me a message, I'd love to chat!

-If there are any issues, please feel free to let me know by email: [simon@loki.network](mailto:simon@loki.network)
+If there are any issues, please feel free to let me know by email: [simon@oxen.io](mailto:simon@oxen.io)